awsdocs/amazon-rds-user-guide/doc_source/create-multi-az-db-cluster.md

 1. In **DB instance class**, choose a DB instance class\.

+1. \(Optional\) Set up a connection to a compute resource for this DB cluster\.

+   You can configure connectivity between an Amazon EC2 instance and the new DB cluster during DB cluster creation\.
+For more information, see [Configure automatic network connectivity with an EC2 instance](#create-multi-az-db-cluster-prerequisites-VPC-automatic)\.

 1. For the remaining sections, specify your DB cluster settings\.
 For information about each setting, see [Settings for creating Multi\-AZ DB clusters](#create-multi-az-db-cluster-settings)\.

 1. Choose **Create database**\.

    If you chose to use an automatically generated password, the **View credential details** button appears on the **Databases** page\.

    To view the master user name and password for the DB cluster, choose **View credential details**\.
-![\[Master user credentials after automatic password generation.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/easy-create-credentials.png)

    To connect to the DB cluster as the master user, use the user name and password that appear\.
 **Important**